Palladium dicyanide

 Palladium(II) dicyanide is the inorganic compound with the formula Pd(CN)2.
 A grey solid, it is a coordination polymer.
 It was the first palladium compound isolated in pure form.
-In his attempts to produce pure platinum metal in 1804, W.H.
-Wollaston added mercuric cyanide to a solution prepared by dissolving impure platinum in aqua regia.
+In his attempts to produce pure platinum metal in 1804, W. H. Wollaston added mercuric cyanide to a solution prepared by dissolving impure platinum in aqua regia.
 This precipitated palladium cyanide which was then ignited to recover palladium metal—a new element.

 Structure

 It had long been suspected that the structure of palladium cyanide consists of square planar Pd(II) centers linked by cyanide bridging ligands, which are bonded through both the carbon and nitrogen atoms.
 The CN vibration in the infrared spectra of Pd(CN)2, at 2222 cm−1, is typical of bridging cyanide ion.
-It is now known that the compound commonly known as "palladium(II) cyanide" is in fact a nanocrystaline material better described using the formula Pd(CN)2.0.29H2O.
+It is now known that the compound commonly known as "palladium(II) cyanide" is a nanocrystalline material better described using the formula Pd(CN)2.0.29H2O.
 The interior of the sheets do indeed consist of square-planar palladium ions linked by head-to-tail disordered bridging cyanide groups to form 4,4-nets.
 These sheets are approximately 3 nm x 3 nm in size and are terminated by an equal number of water and cyanide groups maintaining the charge neutrality of the sheets.
 These sheets then stack with very little long range order resulting in Bragg diffraction patterns with very broad peaks.
 The Pd-C and Pd-N bond lengths, determined using total neutron diffraction, are both 1.98 Å.

 Properties and reactions

-Palladium dicyanide is insoluble in water with a solubility product of log Ksp = -42.
+Palladium dicyanide is insoluble in water with a solubility product of log Ksp = −42.